South Dakota Court Records

 - Where either party is physically incapable of marriage

-- Incestuous marriages and marriage with step relative
+- Incestuous marriages and marriage with a relative

 - Bigamous marriages

-Records on divorce and annulment are generally available to public requesters unless the parties involved, the court or a statute makes provisions to sequester the records from unauthorized access.
-This restriction typically applies to documents containing information on minors, and information that is potentially injurious to the physical, social, or financial security of the litigants.
+Records on divorce and annulment are generally available to public requesters unless the parties involved, the court, or a statute makes provisions to sequester the records from unauthorized access.
+This restriction typically applies to documents containing information on minors and information potentially injurious to the litigants' physical, social, or financial security.

 Annulment vs. Divorce in South Dakota

-Suffice to say that divorce and annulment both remove the bonds of matrimony and restore the parties to the status of unmarried citizens.
+Divorce and annulment remove the bonds of matrimony and restore the parties to unmarried citizens.
 Nonetheless, a divorce is very different from an annulment.
-First, a divorce holds that a marriage contract, and the actions undertaken under the contract, are valid pending the decree.
-Conversely, an annulment means that a marriage never existed, and the declaration rescinds all actions taken per the marriage contract - although the children are legitimate.
+First, a divorce holds that a marriage contract, and the actions undertaken under the agreement, are valid pending the decree.
+Conversely, an annulment means that a marriage never existed, and the declaration rescinds all actions taken per the marriage contract, although the children are legitimate.
 Furthermore, a divorce action may begin anytime the parties become incompatible or seek dissolution based on misconduct.
-Conversely, there is a time limitation on several grounds of annulment.
+Conversely, there is typically a time limitation on several grounds of annulment.
 For instance, the time for annulling the marriage of an underage person is four years post-maturity.
 The same period applies to forced consent and fraud as grounds for annulment.

 Is an Annulment Cheaper Than Divorce in South Dakota?

-No, an annulment costs more than an uncontested divorce in South Dakota due to the added expenses of court fees, attorney fees, and professional fees.
+No, an annulment typically costs more than an uncontested divorce in South Dakota due to the added expenses of court, attorney, and professional fees.
 The latter makes annulment expensive.
 The petitioner must provide the results of admissible medicolegal evidence, or hire an investigator to conduct background checks, find witnesses, and obtain other relevant/admissible evidence.

 What is an Uncontested Divorce in South Dakota?

-An uncontested divorce is one where both parties facilitate the amicable dissolution of the marriage contract—and other relevant matters—during a divorce proceeding.
-Generally, the process eliminates the need for a court trial, cut down on professional fees, and cushions the emotional aftermath of divorce compared to a contested divorce.
+An uncontested divorce is one where both parties facilitate the amicable dissolution of the marriage contract and other relevant matters during a divorce proceeding.
+Generally, the process eliminates the need for a court trial, cuts down on professional fees, and cushions the emotional aftermath of divorce compared to a contested divorce.
 Besides, an uncontested divorce may also refer to a divorce where the respondent does not appear or respond to a divorce petition.
 S. D. Cod.
 Laws. § 25–4–17.4 authorizes the court to grant a divorce order in this case.
-Meanwhile, the parties must prepare a divorce agreement, which describes the division of marital estates, debt, and alimony.
-It must also make provisions for child custody and child support.
+Meanwhile, the parties are expected to prepare a divorce agreement describing the division of marital estates, debt, and alimony.
+It usually also makes provisions for child custody and child support.

 Where to Get an Uncontested Divorce Form in South Dakota

 The clerk of the family division of the circuit court provides the forms used in uncontested divorces.
 The intending divorcee may also download, complete, and file the divorce forms available on the court forms webpage.
-Furthermore, self-represented litigants must consult the guide and file page for instructions on how to complete an uncontested divorce.
-However, before initiating a divorce action, the intending divorcee or the respondent must meet the South Dakota residency requirement (S. D. Cod.
+Furthermore, self-represented litigants may consult the guide and file page for instructions on how to complete an uncontested divorce.
+However, before initiating a divorce action, the intending divorcee or the respondent is required to meet the South Dakota residency requirement (S. D. Cod.
 Laws. § 25–4–30)..
-Divorce court records are available for public perusal at the court or by mail request for the court records of interest—unless the court or statute restricts the disclosure.
+Divorce court records are available for public perusal at the court or by mail request for the court records of interest, unless the court or statute restricts the disclosure.

 - The name of the person involved in the record, unless said person is a juvenile

-Copies of divorce decrees are available at the office of the clerk of court.
+Copies of divorce decrees are available at the clerk of court's office.
 Using the South Dakota court directory, locate the circuit court that handled the case and visit the office of the clerk in person and during business hours.

 Requesters may also mail a written request for a copy of the decree to the court.
-The request must contain payment for associated fees and a government-issued photo I. D. The administrative staff will also require details such as the case number, the names of divorcees, and the date of adjudication to retrieve the divorce decree.
+The request should contain payment for associated fees and a government-issued photo ID.
+The administrative staff will also require details such as the case number, the divorcees' names, and the adjudication date to retrieve the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.